shadel96/xRayDeepLearning/README.md

 According to the World Health Organization, pneumonia accounts for 14% of all deaths of children under 5 years old.
 Also according to the WHO, pneumonia can be prevented but only one third of children who have it receive the antibiotics they need.
 More information [can be found here](https://www.who.int/news-room/fact-sheets/detail/pneumonia).

-A new artificial intelligence based medical research company, **Medicins Sans Limites (MSL)**, has launched a number of initiatives to create Neural Networks which aid the globe in solving crises like this one.
+A new artificial intelligence based medical research company, **Medecins Sans Limites (MSL)**, has launched a number of initiatives to create Neural Networks which aid the globe in solving crises like this one.
 The current project aims to accurately predict pneumonia based on chest radiography.

 The diagnosis of pneumonia requires a highly trained medical professional, as well as a variety of lab tests and a deep analysis of the patient's medical history and other symptoms. *MSL* does not aim to replace every step of the medical diagnosis process, as the human element of understanding other facts about a patient still remain.
 The objective is to create a highly accurate and sensitive model that can help medical professionals identify cases they need to treat based on the x-rays.